-You should be able to see reports and targets that show where brands currently are with regard to pollution, traceability, and waste management—as well as where they plan to be after improvements are made.
+You should be able to see reports and targets regarding pollution, traceability, and waste management—as well as where they plan to be after improvements are made.

 LOOK FOR BRANDS WITH A POSITIVE IMPACT

-There will be some social, economic, environmental, or political harm embedded in our purchases.
-With most products, from food to clothes, this is, unfortunately, the reality.
+There will always be social, economic, environmental, or political harm embedded in our purchases.
+Jewelry or otherwise.

-The power we hold as consumers then is to try to minimize these as much as possible and choose brands and products that don’t only take but also give back to the environments and communities they work with.
+We as consumers can minimize this as much as possible by supporting brands that give back to the environment and the communities they work with.

 Ethical and responsible jewelry ensures positive environmental impact from doing things like rehabilitating old mine sites, planting trees, or preventing water and air pollution.

-It also fulfills social aims like supporting miners with free education, paying fair wages that allow families to eat, ensuring safe work environments, or supporting small-scale artisans.
+It also fulfills social aims like supporting miners with free education, paying fair wages that allow families to eat, ensuring safe work environments, or supporting small-scale fair trade jewelry brands.

-While there aren’t many certifications out there (yet) to help us with this, there are a few to look for:
+While there aren’t many certifications out there (yet), there are a few to look for:

-It was perhaps a good starting point for regulation, but fails to fully define “conflict diamond,” doesn’t apply to anything but rough diamonds, and has been known to fail when it comes to imposing sanctions on non compliant countries.
+A good starting point for regulation, but fails to fully define “conflict diamond,” doesn’t apply to anything but rough diamonds, and has failed at imposing sanctions on non compliant countries.

-Some believe it’s nothing more than a “‘perfect cover story’ for blood diamonds” and thus should be taken with a pretty hefty dose of skepticism.
+Some believe it’s nothing more than a “perfect cover story for blood diamonds” and thus should be taken with a hefty dose of skepticism.

-- Responsible Jewellery Council: This is typically considered the leading standard-setting organization when it comes to the world’s sustainable jewelry.
+Responsible Jewelery Council: This is typically considered the leading standard for the world’s sustainable jewelry industry.